 Viking specifies a mast extension that improves the radar scanner’s line of sight and raises it above the skipper’s head.
 Provisions for mounting a satellite dome are a $3,275 option.
 A 12-foot tender can be carried on the transom platform, and an optional 770-pound davit is cleverly concealed in the transom.

 Bulwarks forward make prowling the foredeck comfortable.
 European touches, including the aft warping windlasses, are worthwhile for cruising couples.
 While the hearty plow anchor has 131 feet of chain, I would get the additional 197 feet.

-The 61 Flybridge Yacht's arrangement is similar in layout and design to that of other boats in the line.
+The 61 Flybridge Yacht’s arrangement is similar in layout and design to that of other sport cruisers in the line.
 Our test boat had well-executed, high-gloss cherry joinery with laminated maple trim.
 Several upgrade packages and custom décors are available.

 The saloon has a built-in seating area with a cocktail table and a built-in entertainment area with a 24-inch television and DVD player.
 The galley is outfitted with a cooktop, a refrigerator, a freezer, a microwave-convection oven and a dishwasher.
 Custom cabinets accommodate the custom tableware.
 A teak-and-holly sole, and Avonite counters, complete the upscale feel.

 A small utility room with washer/dryer is accessible from the galley.
 The dinette, opposite the helm, is useful for dining or lounging and has two stools that may be stowed under the forward berth when not in use.

 Belowdecks, a midship master stateroom and a forward VIP have queen-size island berths and private heads with separate showers.
 A third stateroom has a twin berth and private access to a third head.